Oluwakemi-moyin/capstone_project_customerdata/README.md

 ### Inferences
 ---
 1. Overall Revenue Trends by Month and Year
-   - JUNE has the highest %Revenue of 10.06 of the overall Revenue of 149.82million followed by the month of FEBRUARY with 10.04%.
+   - JULY has the highest %Revenue of 10.04 of the overall Revenue of   67,540,175.00 followed by the month of JUNE with 10.01%%.
    - OCTOBER had the lowest %Revenue of 4.98% of the overall Revenue of 149.82million followed by the month of SEPTEMBER with 4.99%.
    - 2022/2023 had the highest Total Revenue of 60% of the overall Revenue while 2023/2024 had 40% of the overall Revenue

 2. Regional Performance

-   - SOUTHERN REGION accounts for 25.08% of the overall revenue for the time periods(2022-2024) which was for the PREMIUM SUBSCRIPTION PLAN.
+   - EASTERN REGION accounts for 25.11% of the overall revenue for the time periods(2022-2024) which was for the BASIC SUBSCRIPTION PLAN.
-   - The region with the lowest % revenue is the North Region with a 24.94% of the overall revenue for the time periods(2022-2024) which is for the BASIC SUBSCRIPTION PLAN.
+   - The region with the lowest % revenue is the North Region with a 24.9% of the overall revenue for the time periods(2022-2024) which is for the BASIC SUBSCRIPTION PLAN.
-   - The East Region had the highest decline by 33.68% in Subscription revenue from 2022 to 2023
+   - The East Region had the highest decline by 34.4% in Subscription revenue from 2022 to 2023
-   - South region brought in revenue of 22,528,898.00, which was the highest followed by East Region with revenue of 22,479,354.00 in 2022.
+   - EAST REGION brought in revenue of 10,242,555.00, which was the highest followed by SOUTH Region with revenue of 10,126,800.00 in 2022.
-   - The East Region had the highest decline of 33.68% in Subscription revenue from 2022 to 2023.

 3. Customer Performance
-   - Ella brought in the highest revenue of 7,517,651.00 in 2022 in the SOUTH Region
+   - LIAM brought in the highest revenue of  3,437,444.00 in 2022/2023 SUBSCRIPTION PERIOD in the EAST Region
-   - SARA brought in the lowest revenue of 7,454,333.00 in 2022 in the WEST Region
+   - MARIA brought in the lowest revenue of  3,326,162.00 in 2022/2023 SUBSCRIPTION PERIOD in the WEST Region
-   - SOPHIA brought in the highest revenue of 7,560,654.00 in 2023 in the SOUTH Region
+   - SOPHIA brought in the highest revenue of  3,414,995.00 in 2023/2024 SUBSCRIPTION PERIOD in the SOUTH Region
-   - PAUL brought in the lowest revenue of 7,402,056.00  in 2023 in the EAST Region
+   - CHRIS brought in the lowest revenue of  3,351,225.00 in 2023/2024 SUBSCRIPTION PERIOD in the NORTH Region
    - Customers had multiple subscription times during each time period(2022-2023) and (2023-2024).
-Each Customer subscribed differently 3,750 times in each periods.
+Each Customer subscribed on an average of 1,689.35 times.

 4. Performance by Subscription type
    - The BASIC subscription type is the most popular subscription type as there are two regions(EAST and NORTH) purchasing that type for both subscription periods(2022-2023 and       2023-2024).